UTSCCSCC01/finalprojects22-amorr-yes/doc/sprint0/PB.md

     - post can contain several features and basic information of the service.

+    - service providers can manage and view the post they have already posted.

+    - medium priority
+    - Related persona: Jose Gonzalez

+#### Service provider post create

+16. As a service provider, I want to create a post so that I can begin my business.
+    - I can choose some features for my post
+    - I can post price and details.
     - high priority
     - Related persona: Jose Gonzalez